Chia pan bread

 This bread is very versatile, nutritious and filling.

-2 Tablespoons plain flour of choice – I like to use quinoa flour, potato flour or oat flour
+8 Tablespoons plain flour of choice – I like to use quinoa flour, potato flour, oat flour or spelt flour

-Half a small onion/or half a small zucchini/or same quantity grated carrot
+Half a grated onion/or half a zucchini grated/or same quantity grated carrot

 Method

-Grind chia seeds and place in a bowl with the flour and baking powder.
+Put the ground chia seeds in a bowl with the flour and baking powder.

 Mix well.

-Oil a heavy based fry-pan and cook for a few minutes or either side.
+Use a heavy based non-stick fry-pan and cook for a few minutes on either side with a lid or cover to keep the heat in.

 Top with your favourite spread.

-I like to divide this in half and make two hamburger bun sized flatbreads and cut them in half through the middle when cooked.
+I use this to make make four hamburger bun sized flatbreads and cut them in half through the middle when cooked.

 This is great topped with salad/meat/cheese as an open sandwich.